ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-03-06-Digital-rock-analysis.md

 ---
-title: Microfossil modeling with MicroCT
+title: Digital Rocks
-image: /assets/img/research/CT2.png
+image: /assets/img/research/berea0.png
 description: >
-  MicroCT is a scanning methodology to create non-invasive 3D X-Ray models.
+  Rock analysis is not only an analog process in the laboratory anymore.
 ---

 The MicroCT housed at the <a href="https://www.steinmann.uni-bonn.de/" target="_blank">Steinmann Institut für Geowissenschaften</a> can scan specimens from large to small (think *Brachiosaur* skull and friends).